MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/querylimits.md

 There is currently no switch one can use to increase the maximum string set size.
 As a workaround, one can rephrase the query to reduce the amount of data that has to be buffered.
 For example, but projecting-away unneeded columns before they "enter" operators such as join and summarize.
-Or, for example, by using [shuffle summarize](../query/shufflesummarize.md) or [shuffle join](../query/shufflejoin.md) strategies.
+Or, for example, by using [shuffle query](../query/shufflequery.md) strategy.

 ## Limit on request execution time (timeout)